Ralph Miller: Wichita

-University of Iowa
+Iowa

-In the spring of 1964, Miller left for the University of Iowa of the Big Ten Conference, where he built one of the greatest offensive juggernauts in NCAA history.
+In the spring of 1964, Miller left for the Iowa of the Big Ten Conference, where he built one of the greatest offensive juggernauts in NCAA history.
 In his first season he coached Jimmy Rodgers who would go on to be a notable coach in his own right.
 The Hawkeyes averaged more than 100 points a game in Big Ten play in 1970 and went undefeated (14–0) in the Big Ten with a 19–4 regular season record.
 Entering the NCAA tournament, Iowa was on a sixteen-game winning streak and played their first game in the Sweet Sixteen, but were upset by independent Jacksonville, the eventual national runner-up.
 After a consolation win over Notre Dame, the Hawkeyes finished at 20–5 overall.